aoc-dojo/AoCDojo6-Codebreaker/CHALLENGE.md

-# Mastermind
+# Codebreaker
-The game where one player, the mastermind, has to choose a secret combination of coloured pegs.
+This is the player side of a game of mastermind, where the objective is to correctly guess the code set by the mastermind.
+In this game one player, the mastermind, will create a secret combination of coloured pegs.
 Then the second player, the codebreaker, tries to guess the code.
 The mastermind provides feedback to each guess of the codebreaker, indicating the number of well-placed and misplaced colours.

 ## Rules
 1. The CodeBreaker needs to try and identify the secret code set up by the mastermind.
 The colours of the code are selected from `["red", "blue", "green", "orange", "purple", "yellow"]`.
 Duplicated colours are allowed, but the code must be exactly 4 colours in length.